Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 Can I Build a Veranda or Raised Platform Without Permission?

-How Long Does the Planning Permission Process Take in Cardiff?
+How Long Does the Planning Permission Process Take?

 What Happens If My Planning Application Is Refused?

-By planning carefully, following the official guidance, and seeking expert support, you’ll be in the best position for approval, cost certainty, and a beautifully executed build.
+By planning carefully, following official guidance, and getting the right support, you’ll be in the best position for approval, cost certainty, and a well-executed build.